leakless21/PTZ_tracker_dumb/TECHNICAL_SPECIFICATIONS.md

 - Gaussian blur adds noise reduction beyond morphological operations
 - Sequence is optimized: removes noise first, then smooths, then finalizes
 - Threshold value of 130 is stricter, reducing false positives
-- Works well with both OpenCV and bgslibrary outputs
 - Simple and effective for most scenarios

 ---